vivekKodira/github-issue-graph/README.md

 # GitHub Issue Graph

-I built this React application using [Cursor](https://www.cursor.com/) to help me visualize GitHub repository issues and pull requests through interactive charts and graphs.
+I built this React application as a fun project using [Cursor](https://www.cursor.com/) to help me visualize my GitHub project issues and pull requests through interactive charts and graphs.
 It helps me understand my team's progress, performance patterns, and code review behaviors.
 I use it to track sprint velocity, analyze workload distribution, and identify trends in our development process.
+You are welcome to use it.

+It is hosted at https://vivekkodira.github.io/github-issue-graph/

 ## Features